jasminish/local-calendar-sync/README.md

 # gt-local-calendar-sync
-A simple calendar syncing system that keeps a local cache of calendar events that sync to Google Calendar API.
+A simple calendar syncing system that keeps a local cache of calendar events that sync to Google Calendar API, using (express-redis-cache)[https://www.npmjs.com/package/express-redis-cache].

-Devise and implement a simple cache system that allows an endpoint that serves a list of calendar events from a logged in user's Google calendar while limiting the number of API hits to Google Calendar by holding a local cache of events.

-## Guidelines
-1. The cache can be built in any way you see fit as long as it persistants beyond server restarts.
-2. Response of GET request should return JSON

-## Requirements
-The server should respond to the following request via JSON in the format of the sample output below
+The cache will persist beyond server restarts and response GET request returns JSON.

 ### GET /calendar-events
 * If the user is not logged in, redirect to login page for Google Calendar to authorize user.
 After auth, redirect to /calendar-events endpoint